johnoct/spring-rest-api/README.md

 ## Running the tests

-Now you can go to your browser and visit the following:
+Now you can navigate to your browser and visit the following:
 ```
 http://localhost:8080/greeting
 ```